Skip to Main Content

 How to Use this Guide

-As Eaton and Anselmo (2023) described, “If we think of artificial intelligence apps as another tool that students can use to ethically demonstrate their knowledge and learning, then we can emphasize learning as a process not a product.”
+Throughout, the focus is on using AI in ways that enhance learning and uphold academic integrity.
+As Eaton and Anselmo (2023) note, “If we think of artificial intelligence apps as another tool that students can use to ethically demonstrate their knowledge and learning, then we can emphasize learning as a process not a product.”

 Centre for Artificial Intelligence Ethics, Literacy and Integrity at the University of Calgary.
 CAIELI is a transdisciplinary initiative between Libraries and Cultural Resources and Werklund School of Education.